colin1990324/colin1990324.github.com/README.md

-# My Blog using Jekyll on Github
+# My Blog Using Jekyll On Github

 After the expiration of ruiwu.me, I'm looking for a new cheap solution for my personal blog.
 The original AWS EC2 & Wordpress solution is a little bit expensive for individuals and I know one of my friend [Zhaoyu](http://hackecho.com/) is using a Github & Jekyll solution.
 Since all those services are free and I bought the new domain [wurui.cc](http://wurui.cc) for 7 years at the price 318 rmb, this solution should be easy and reasonable.